Al Jazeera Journalism Review

 Local journalist Shubham Srivastava reports on a crime story in Kasganj, Uttar Pradesh.
 'If we are provided with training by experts, we can bring the best of climate change stories' [Saurabh Sharma]

-‘We need the knowledge’
+‘We Need the Knowledge’

 Another journalist who would like to report on climate change stories in India is Azeem Mirza.
 He works as a freelancer and stringer for a national news agency and says there are many stories around this issue, but he faces problems in identifying them.

 “We understand that this is going to unfold into one of the biggest environmental crises of our times and its impact on human beings is going to be very devastating but we do not know how to report on it.
 Last year, there had been an unexpected rainfall in the summers and the farmers were left confused about what was happening with the weather.
 I discussed this problem with someone in the journalism industry and a couple of days later that story appeared in a leading portal.
-It was my story but I had no idea on how to report this.
+It was my story, but I had no idea how to report it.

 “The other problem that we face is that when we talk to people in the story they expect that there will be some sort of impact but when there is nothing they do not talk to us again or share tips with us,” he adds.

-Last month, a workshop on the use of data in climate change stories that I and other journalists attended found that reporters based in smaller Indian cities faced the problem in finding stories in which climate change intersects with other issues.
+Last month, a workshop on the use of data in climate change stories that I and other journalists attended found that reporters based in smaller Indian cities faced the problem of finding stories in which climate change intersects with other issues.

 Climate change stories should not be confined to only the increase or decrease of rainfall using just scientific or anecdotal evidence but should be done with full diligence finding appropriate angles to connect with their audience.

 Many stories about "climate change" did not provide any scientific backing and were only based on anecdotal evidence.
-“Climate change intersects with various areas like agriculture, gender issues, health and crime, so finding an intersection, linking the story with that, backing up with data and scientific evidence will make the case study stronger but unfortunately reporters in India do not get such training where they can learn these aspects.”
+“Climate change intersects with various areas like agriculture, gender issues, health and crime, so finding an intersection, linking the story with that, and backing up with data and scientific evidence will make the case study stronger but unfortunately reporters in India do not get such training where they can learn these aspects.”

 India climate change 2